 - Sharp pain when biting down or chewing

 These signs can indicate that decay has reached the pulp of your tooth, resulting in infection or an abscess inside the tooth or at the root.

 It is essential to treat this decay as soon as possible to avoid the serious complications that can stem from infection spreading to your healthy teeth and gums.

 Schedule Your Consultation With Chris Johns, DDS Today!

 If you’re experiencing dental pain, it’s important to schedule an appointment with Dr. Johns as soon as possible.

 Dental abscesses, cracked teeth, and large cavities cannot heal themselves and it’s imperative to treat them immediately to help keep the rest of your mouth healthy and pain-free – and to protect yourself from potentially dangerous systemic infections.

-A consultation with Dr. Johns is the perfect way to get the answers to your oral health questions and decide if root canal therapy is needed to help save the tooth that is causing you pain.
+A consultation with Dr. Johns is the perfect way to get the answers to your oral health questions and decide if root canal therapy or other restorative dentistry procedures are needed to help restore your smile.